RunSi/DEVWKS-2601/README.md

 * Leverage the Genie Ops libraries for retrieving operational data
 * Explore the models and parsers leveraged by Genie Ops
 * To become familiar with the Genie Parsergen library
-* To start the journey on creating your own simple or even libraries
+* To start the journey on creating your own libraries

 ## Pre-requisites